 WHAT IS IT ABOUT?

 The soulful and revealing score includes "What I Did for Love," "The Music and the Mirror," "At the Ballet" and "Dance Ten, Looks Three. " Zach, the punishing director not only wants them to dance for the job of their lives, he also demands to know more about them.
 Asking each of them to talk about themselves, they starts by giving their names, age, hometown and reason for being a dancer, but reluctantly expand on this to share stories about about their families, friends, lovers, ambitions and careers.
 One by one, they come forward.

 Some are shy or reluctant, while others are more than happy to reveal their innermost thoughts.
 From funny to heartbreaking, these 17 dancers share with us the stories of their lives.
 They put themselves on the line to get a job on the line.
 And when they’re done, so is the audition.
 And the final chorus line of 8 dancers is chosen.

 Suitable for ages 13 upwards - contains moderate language and adult themes.

 This is the sixth time I've seen this play: first in New York, 1977;... more

-Please note: The term Peabody Opera House as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Peabody Opera House and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Peabody Opera House and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Peabody Opera House and/or A Chorus Line as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Peabody Opera House and/or A Chorus Line and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Peabody Opera House and/or A Chorus Line and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.